alirezaamm/NeuralNetworks-Classification/README.md

 # NeuralNetworks-Classification
-Image Classification by Neural Networks in Python
+Image Classification with Neural Networks in Python